International and EU Prospective Students

 We understand that the current situation varies by country, and you may have a question specifically relating to you and where you are from.
 We have regional focussed teams who are here to help.

-You can follow the link here to find out who to contact for your country.
-You can get in touch to arrange a one to one chat too: www.swansea.ac.uk/international-students/my-country/meet-our-international-officers
+Find out who to contact for your country.
+You can get in touch to arrange a one to one chat too.

 You may have had email reminders to accept your offer to study with us.
 These are standard emails which are generated automatically.
 Whilst it is helpful to accept the offer so we know you intend to come, we appreciate that you may still be unsure due to circumstances beyond everyone’s control.
 It is not essential to formally accept your offer right now, so please don’t worry if you are still getting email reminders.
 You may accept it later on.
-You may accept your offer or change to a decline whenever you want.
+You may accept your offer, defer to a different start or change to a decline whenever you want.
 If you are unsure, you may contact our admissions team or your regional contact to discuss your situation.

 The current guidelines on deferring offers still stands.
-You can find more information about that here.
-However, since the University is proactively working on the constantly changing situation and has announced that it will be open to teach online and in person from September, the current advice is that a deferral is not needed, unless absolutely certain you cannot make it for the intake applied for, and for other reasons.
+You can find more information about the current guidelines on deferring offers.
+The University is proactively working on the constantly changing situation.
+The current advice is that a deferral is not needed, unless absolutely certain you cannot make it for the intake applied for, and for other reasons.